chazzka/clanekforest/clanek.md

  1. Each of the vertices gets assigned a space bounded by ranges.
+This range should be reasonable enough to allow all the domain space to be separated correctly, hence some tolerance is needed.

  2. The split point is in the middle of the given feature's *range*.
  3. The input observations are only used to detect leaves.

 ##### Basis step
 The only vertex $v$ is a trivial binary tree.
 For each $i \in\{1, \dots, n\}$, feature $f_i$ is bounded by the range $r_i$.
 The ranges form the possibility space $R$ as in (xx).